AcalaNetwork/hardhat-tutorials/hello-world/README.md

 });
 ```

-Within the `describe` block, we first get the contract factory and then deploy it.
-Once the smart
+Within the `describe` block, we set the `ethParams` from the `eth-providers` dependency (we won't be
+using all of them, but they are added to the example for reference), then we first get the contract
-contract is deployed, we can call the `helloWorld()` function, that was automatically generated
+factory and then deploy it.
+Once the smart contract is deployed, we can call the `helloWorld()`
-because we made the `helloWorld` variable public and store the result.
-We compare that result to the
+function, that was automatically generated because we made the `helloWorld` variable public and
+store the result.
+We compare that result to the `Hello World!` string and if everything is in order,
-`Hello World!` string and if everything is in order, our test should pass.
-Adding these steps to the
+our test should pass.
+Adding these steps to the `describe` block, requires us to place them within
-`describe` block, requires us to place them within the `it` block, which we in turn place within the
+the `it` block, which we in turn place within the `describe` block:
-`describe` block:

 ```
     it("returns the right value after the contract is deployed", async function () {
+        const ethParams = calcEthereumTransactionParams({
+                gasLimit: '2100001',
+                validUntil: '360001',
+                storageLimit: '64001',
+                txFeePerGas,
+                storageByteDeposit
+        });

         const HelloWorld = await ethers.getContractFactory("HelloWorld");

         const instance = await HelloWorld.deploy();